-Cowboy Steak versus a Tomahawk Steak?
-What’s the difference?
+Cowboy Steak versus a Tomahawk Steak

-What part of the cow is a Tomahawk or Cowboy Steak?
+What part of the cow is a Tomahawk Steak or Cowboy Steak?
 Let’s demystify something for a second.
 Cowboy steaks are typically a bone-in thick cut Ribeye.
 A Tomahawk is synonymous with Cowboy Ribeye but depending on where you buy it, the rib bone may be much shorter on the Cowboy cut.
 The bones on a Tomahawk, for example, tend to be 5 inches or more in length.

 Pro Tip: When choosing between Tomahawk or a shorter bone-in Ribeye, go with the shorter thick bone-in Ribeye.
 The long bone looks awesome, don’t get me wrong(!), but you do end up paying for that extra weight in the end.

 Simple kosher salt and pepper in equal parts is a simple way to season.
 We love to enhance the flavor profile of these steaks by using a coffee and chili based rub.
 The addition of coffee flavor is subtle and we use fresh (not used) finely ground coffee.

 - Season the steak an hour or two before you cook it.
 You can do it the night before, but seriously, who plans that far ahead?

 - If Grilling only, let the seasoned steak come to room temperature.

 - If Smoking or Reverse Searing you can put the seasoned cut right onto the smoker from the fridge.